-Since New Zealand has a higher smartphone penetration that the global average, it is imperative for any business to have a solid mobile presence.
+Since New Zealand has a higher smartphone penetration than the global average, it is imperative for any business to have a solid mobile presence.
 From responsive site to mobile-specific acquisition strategy – mobile is quickly becoming its own, independent marketing channel.

-And when looking at the top mobile activities and the types of content users engage with – it’s clear which digital marketing solutions should be considered first, when laying out your mobile strategy:
+And when looking at the top mobile activities and the types of content users engage with – it’s clear which digital marketing solutions should be considered first when laying out your mobile strategy:

 With search engines, online video and product research in the top activity list ensuring that your search visibility (both paid and organic) is strong is a must.
 And YouTube and other video platforms should also feature in your content and marketing strategy going forward.